 Citrus Sandwich Cookies

-These cookies were inspired by some citrus sandwich cookies that I discovered way in the back of a September 1989 issue of Chocolatier magazine.
-Inspired being the operative word.
+These cookies were inspired by a similar cookie concept that I discovered at the back of a September 1989 issue of Chocolatier magazine.

-The chocolate ganache is simply a mixture of chopped dark, semisweet chocolate, a little bit of hot cream, and more orange zest.
-Be sure to prepare this first and allow it to firm up in the fridge, while you’re preparing the cookies.
+The chocolate ganache is a simple mixture of chopped semisweet chocolate, hot cream, and fresh orange zest.
+To create a thick, spreadable consistency, be sure to prepare and allow it to firm up in the fridge before assembling the cookies.

 Citrus Sandwich Cookies